fadhillahrojabhy201/Fadhillah-Rojabhy_Project2/README.md

 ## Methodology
 ### Exploratory Data Analysis (EDA)
 The Exploratory Data Analysis (EDA) phase is critical in understanding the dataset's underlying patterns, structure, and characteristics.
 In this project, EDA offers insights into the id_liputan6 dataset, guiding the development and fine-tuning of the Bert2GPT Indonesian Text Summarizer.
 The following analytical steps were taken to provide a comprehensive understanding of the dataset:

 #### 1. Data Cleaning, Summary and Insights

-1. Text Cleaning: The examples show that the cleaning process is working effectively:
+1. Text Cleaning:  The cleaning process effectively prepares the text for analysis:
-- Lowercase conversion is applied.
+- Lowercase Conversion: All text is converted to lowercase, ensuring uniformity.
-- "Liputan6.com" and location prefixes are removed.
+- Removal of Unwanted Text: Instances of "Liputan6.com," location prefixes, and specific text in parentheses or brackets are removed to focus on the core content.
-- Special characters are removed.
+- Special Character Removal: Non-alphanumeric characters are eliminated, which simplifies the text and helps in further analysis.
-- Excess spaces are trimmed.
+- Trimming Excess Spaces: Any extra spaces in the text are removed to maintain clean formatting.

 2. Article and Summary Statistics:
         a.
 Cleaned Article Statistics: